Clear & Comfortable Vision From the Best Scleral Optometrist in Sierra Madre

 Do all eye doctors fit scleral lenses?

 Not all eye doctors fit scleral lenses, but Lumen Optometric specializes in advanced scleral fitting!
 Our talented scleral optometrist uses an sMap3D instrument to capture a full 3D representation of your frontal eye.
 That custom scan helps us build a Scleral 2.0 lens that accurately fits your eye.
 Lumen Optometric is the only provider in the San Gabriel Valley to offer this state-of-the-art technology, and we liken the process to creating a 100% custom-made suit.
-Like a tailor designing a suit based on every measurement of your body, Lumen Optometric creates a scleral lens that’s completely personalized to give your cornea a perfectly smooth optical surface.
+Like a tailor designing a suit based on every measurement of your body, Lumen Optometric creates a scleral lens that is more accurate and a healthier fit for your eyes.